 - Make sure you understand the format.
 Virtual open days can include anything from online seminars, video virtual tours, to chats with existing students or lecturers.
 The uni or college website should explain how it will work.
-It really pays to understand the ones you’re interested in, so you can make sure you’re prepared and get the most out of the experience.
+Make sure you understand the ones you’re interested in, and are prepared, so you get the most out of the experience.

 - Which departments do you want to check out?
 To help, some universities have divided their open days up by subject, so you can choose which day suits you best.

 - Keep a notebook to hand with notes you’ve made, and questions you want to ask.

 - It might be good to have your own agenda for the event.
 Do you want to speak to people first?
 Or have a look at the facilities?

 - Check out the buildings, and any other areas relevant to your course.
 That will give you an idea of the size of the campus, and where your course would be.
 Some unis have interactive maps so you can get a great idea of how things fit together.

 - Talk to as many people as you can, from lecturers to current students – those doing the same course, and even those studying other subjects.

 - From talking to lecturers, you should be able to get a good idea of how your chosen course will be delivered and assessed – presentations, essays, coursework, exams?

 - Lots of unis are holding live webinars, to help you get the answers you’re looking for.
 Some are also offering live or near live chats with academics and students.

 - From other students you’ll find out more about the culture of the university, and work out if it’s the place you want to study.
 They’ll know all about the university city or town, who the best lecturers are, and where’s best to sit in the library.